apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 The `detailedState` field shows additional values (marked with "first iteration only" in the preceding table) the first time the supervisor executes this run loop after startup or after resuming from a suspension.
 This is intended to surface initialization-type issues, where the supervisor is unable to reach a stable state.
 For example, if the supervisor cannot connect to
 Kinesis, if it's unable to read from the stream, or cannot communicate with existing tasks.
-Once the supervisor is stable - that is, once it has completed a full execution without encountering any issues - `detailedState` will show a `RUNNING` state until it is stopped, suspended, or hits a failure threshold and transitions to an unhealthy state.
+Once the supervisor is stable;
+that is, once it has completed a full execution without encountering any issues, `detailedState` will show a `RUNNING` state until it is stopped, suspended, or hits a failure threshold and transitions to an unhealthy state.

-### Updating existing supervisors
+### Update existing supervisors

-You can send a `POST` request to `/druid/indexer/v1/supervisor` to update the existing supervisor spec.
+To update an existing supervisor spec, send a `POST` request to `/druid/indexer/v1/supervisor`.
-Calling this endpoint when there is already an existing supervisor for the same datasource will cause:

-- The running supervisor to signal its managed tasks to stop reading and begin publishing.
-- The running supervisor to exit.
-- A new supervisor to be created using the configuration provided in the request body.
-This supervisor retains the existing publishing tasks and creates new tasks starting at the sequence numbers the publishing tasks ended on.
+Calling this endpoint when there is already an existing supervisor for the same datasource causes the running supervisor to signal its managed tasks to stop reading and begin publishing.
+Then, the running supervisor exits and a new supervisor is created using the configuration provided in the request body.
+The new supervisor retains the existing publishing tasks and creates new tasks starting at the sequence numbers the publishing tasks ended on.

-Seamless schema migrations can thus be achieved by simply submitting the new schema using this endpoint.
+You can achieve seamless schema migrations by submitting the new schema using the `/druid/indexer/v1/supervisor` endpoint.

-### Suspending and resuming supervisors
+### Suspend and resume supervisors

 To suspend a supervisor, send a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/suspend`.
 To resume a supervisor, send a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/resume`.

-The supervisor still operates and emits logs and metrics, and it ensures that no indexing tasks are running until the supervisor resumes.
+Suspending a supervisor does not prevent it from operating and emitting logs and metrics.
+It ensures that no indexing tasks are running until the supervisor resumes.

-### Resetting supervisors
+### Reset supervisors

 Sending a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/reset` clears stored sequence numbers, causing the supervisor to start reading from either the earliest or the